AlxBDo/Epps/README.md

 To use the plugin, simply import it and add it to your Pinia instance.

+All createPlugin function parameters are optional.

-In the examples below, the environment variables `CRYPT_IV` and `CRYPT_KEY` must be replaced with strings.
-These variables are used for encrypting data persisted in the browser.
+In the examples below, the environment variable `CRYPT_KEY` must be replaced with string.
+It's used for encrypting data persisted in the browser.

 #### Vue